DendraScience/dendra-fuse-djafs/README.md

    own lookup table file.
-   The lookup table file will be JSON, and get compressed alongside the data, into a file named `inode.djfl` (since it roughly corresponds to some of the responsibilitied an inode would have).
+   The lookup table file will be JSON, and get compressed alongside the data, into a file named `inode.djfl` (since it roughly corresponds to some of the responsibilities an inode would have).
    The lookup records will contain a list of pairings from the filenames that should exist for a directory of data to the backing hashed files.
    The lookup records will be arranged as an array of objects, containing